saraahmad1114/objc-BlackJackViews-ios-0616/README.md

   ## Implementing your Blackjack Game

-  - add a property of type FISBlackjackGame to your FISBlackjackGameViewController's .h file.
+  - add a property of type BlackjackGame to your BlackjackGameViewController's .h file.
 In the viewDidLoad method,  alloc]init] your BlackjackGame property.

   ```objc
   - (void)viewDidLoad